open/close all folders

 - Watson is hiding in an abandoned building waiting for a suspect.
 The suspect is actually a disguised Sherlock Holmes, who realizes Watson is waiting due to the particular brand of cigarette that he had tossed down before entering.

-- The protagonists find the boot used by Stapleton to set the hound onto Henry Baskerville in the Grumpen Mire after he fled, but they didn't find him, and assumed he fell into the mire.
+- The protagonists found the boot used by Stapleton to set the hound onto Henry Baskerville in the Grimpen Mire after he fled, but they didn't find him, and assumed he fell into the mire.

 - In the book Shakespeare's Scribe, Jamie Redshaw's cane is found with an empty treasury box, having been used to beat its guard.
 Except it's no longer Jamie's cane.
 He had bet it in a card game a few days before the robbery and lost.